Ross65536/phpdev-on-docker/README.md

 3. On CLI Interpreter, click (...)
 4. Click (+) > From Docker, Vagrant, VM, Remote ...
 5. Choose __Docker__ and select __lbawlaravel_php:latest__ as the __Image Name__
-6. Hit Ok, and it automatically should detect PHP 7.1.15 and Xdebug 2.6.0
+6. Hit OK, and it automatically should detect PHP 7.1.15 and Xdebug 2.6.0

 # Laravel Code Structure